athomasq/athomasq.github.io/categories/hikari/setyl.md

 1. Large, unglamorous, underserved market (my favourite kind!).
 IT departments simply aren't sexy.
 But they have to modernize like everyone else, and Setyl is riding that trend.

 2. Truly horizontal play: sellable to pretty much *any* organization.
-This helps on multiple fronts: big TAM, easier GTM, and it opens up acquisition / exit possibilities -- Setyl fits into a large universe of acquirers.

-3. Differentiated offering thanks to the focus on "physical" assets (many competitors track SaaS spend instead -- easier to build, customers are other tech companies so easier to sell to in good times, but less so today).
+3. Differentiated offering thanks to the focus on both physical and digital assets.
+(Many competitors only track SaaS spend -- easier to build, customers are other tech companies so easier to sell to in good times, but less so today).

 4. Super sticky thanks to the "system-of-record" effect: customers rarely churn.
 This is perhaps the strongest single point.

 5. Large surface area, touching IT, finance, HR and Ops departments, with self-serve usage by all of these, not siloed in IT -- again, makes it hard for customers to churn.

+6. Wide universe of potential acquirers, across the office productivity, workplace and IT management space.

-6. I think well of the team: they're hardworking, humble, pragmatic, and likeable.
+7. I think well of the team: they're hardworking, humble, pragmatic, and likeable.

-7. Somewhat immune to AI disruption, thanks to their focus on physical assets and data collection.
+8. Somewhat immune to AI disruption, thanks to their focus on physical assets and data collection.

-8. Frugal and efficient; close to profitability; not dependent on capital markets or venture funding to survive.
+9. Frugal and efficient; close to profitability; not wholly dependent on capital markets or venture funding to survive.

-9. Fair price given market conditions: 12.7M is median for (non-AI) seed rounds today, but most seed startups don't have anywhere close to Setyl's traction.
+10. Fair price given market conditions: 12.7M is median for (non-AI) seed rounds today, but most seed startups don't have anywhere close to Setyl's traction.
 The combination of 430k ARR, >2x growth, 133% NRR, low burn and large market is quite rare.

-10. Asymmetric bet: I think there's a floor on value thanks to the existing acquisition interest, which makes this an asymmetric bet -- lots of upside, limited downside.
+11. Asymmetric bet: I think there's a floor on value thanks to the existing acquisition interest, which makes this an asymmetric bet -- lots of upside, limited downside.

 <br/>